Fights over the thermostat temperature always get heated, so do you cool things off?

-I lie to my wife.
+I lie to my wife to avoid thermostat wars at home.
 Every few days, she asks me the same question, and I fib right in her face.

 “Did you turn down the thermostat?”